-There’s a lot of Taco blend recipes online, most of them seem to be the same.
-This is mine, it has a few changes I hope you like.
+There’s a lot of Taco seasoning recipes online.
+Most of them seem to be the same.
+This is one that I have developed from scratch.
+I hope you like it.

 Because I make most of my spice blends at home and for the cooking school, I reverted to using granules and flakes for garlic and onion.
-I only grind them into powder when I’m making up a spice blend.
+So I only grind them into a powder when I’m making up a spice blend.
 Otherwise, they’re just stored on my shelf as they are, granules and flakes.
-Most of the time the other ingredients in the blend help prevent them from turning solid in your jars.
+Most of the time the other ingredients in the seasoning help prevent them from turning solid in the jar.

-What if my spice blend still sets in the jar?
+What if my spice blend sets hard in the jar?

-Although if your recipe has a lot of either of these two ingredients, you can add cornflour or arrowroot flour to keep them loose.
-Remember they’re thickening agents as well, probably better than what the manufacturers may use, but they might alter your blend a bit.
+If your recipe has a lot of either of these two ingredients (garlic or onion), then you can add a little cornflour or arrowroot flour to keep them loose.
+Remember, they’re thickening agents as well, probably better than what the manufacturers may use, but they might alter your blend a bit.
 Using them as an anti-caking agent in any of my homemade spice blends isn’t causing any problems for me.
-In fact, it’s usually better, making a slightly creamier or saucier blend that adheres better to the ingredients in my final recipes.
+In fact, it’s usually better to make a slightly creamier or saucier blend that adheres better to the ingredients in my final recipes.